The Asking Price Trap

 And, second, when you are speaking to agents, urge them to tell you the truth.
 Say to the agent, “What’s the minimum price you feel my home will fetch?
 Is there a price below which you will agree not to be paid a fee?”
 This will let the agent know you are a serious seller who is not interested in being fed a delusional price to try and win your business.

 There will rarely be more buyers for your home than when you first place it for sale.
 Homes that are fresh on the market always attract the most interest.
-That’s usually that buyers pay the highest price.
-It’s not the time to turn buyers away with a delusional price that will cause your property to be rejected and, later, to perhaps becoming the laughing-stock of the area.
+That’s usually when buyers pay the highest price.
+It’s not the time to turn buyers away with a delusional price that will cause your property to be rejected and, later, to perhaps become the laughing-stock of the area.

 As hard as it may be to accept, you can be sure of one thing when pricing your property to sell: inflated asking prices almost always lead to deflated selling prices.